miyakogi/vim-mccabepy/README.md

 vim-mccabepy
 ============

-This is a vim plugin to execute McCabe complexity check (mccabe.py) and reports the results in quickfix window.
+This is a vim plugin to execute McCabe complexity check (mccabe.py) and reports the results in location-list window.

 Installation
 ------------